Skip to content

 :param str tableam: The table access method

-:param int dump_id: The dump id, will be auto-calculated if left empty
+:param int dump_id: The dump id, will be auto-calculated if

 :raises: :py:exc:`ValueError`